This is a close up view of the photo and drum on the cover.

 If Overthere was the #1 Song of World War I, "Break the News to Mother" was #2.

-This song was originally published in 1897 during the Spanish American War, when it was virtually taken up and sung by the entire nation.
+The publisher placed this note on the cover of the music: This song was originally published in 1897 during the Spanish American War, when it was virtually taken up and sung by the entire nation.

 The Author and Composer Mr Chas K Harris who is also Author of the world’s famous song "After the Ball", since the outbreak of the present war, has been beseiged by requests for copies of this one-time famous song, the human heart-appeal of which has kept it alive for these any years.